B2B Brand Messaging: Key Elements, Examples, and Expert Tips

 2. Know Your Brand Position

-Your brand position tells you how your target market perceives your brand.
+The brand position shows how the target market perceives a brand.

-You can help establish this by creating a brand positioning statement, which will help you define how you want to control the narrative around your brand.
+Establish this by creating a brand positioning statement, which will help define the narrative around a brand.

 This is also where a messaging hierarchy comes into play.
-Your brand position becomes more relatable and convincing when you adapt a marketing funnel (or a standard model of your customer’s journey) to fit your brand.
+The brand position becomes more relatable and convincing when a business adapts a marketing funnel (or a standard model of the customer’s journey) to fit the brand.

 3. Establish Your Marketing Mix